Lewesyru/ssh-to-ghostrider/README.md

 * Open a Finder window, press `⌘ + K` and type `smb://140.232.230.73` in Server Address.
 	![](pic/mac1.png)
 * Then type in your credentials for `ghostrider`.
 If it prompts you to select volumes, select`home on Lambda` and click OK.
-* Navigate to `home on Lambda/share/Mac&Linux`, and you will see a executable file named `setup`.
+* Navigate to `home on Lambda/share/ssh/Mac&Linux`, and you will see a executable file named `setup`.
-* Open a terminal window, type in`sudo ` (’sudo’ and a space), then drag the setup file into the terminal, then it will show up like this:
+* Open a terminal window, type in`sudo ` (’sudo’ with a space), then drag the setup file into the terminal, then it will show up like this:
 	![](pic/mac2.png)

 * Hit `return`, when it prompts you for password, type the password you used to login your Mac.
 Noted that your password will NOT show up as `***` here, keep typing then press `return`.